StackVista/stackstate-docs/use/concepts/health-state.md

 ## Element own health state

-StackState tracks a single own health state for each topology element (components, component groups and relations) based on information available from the [health sources](#health-sources) attached to it.
+StackState tracks a single own health state for each topology element (components, component groups and relations) based on information available from all of the [health sources](#health-sources) attached to it.
 The own health state is calculated as the most severe state reported by all health sources configured the element.
 If no health sources are present, an `UNKNOWN` health state will be reported.

 In the StackState UI, the color of an element represents its own health state.
 A topology element can have any of the following health states: